Updated on 2025-09-05 GMT+08:00

 }

-8. Log in to the CDM management console and import Oracle or OBS data to the Elasticsearch or OpenSearch cluster through a CDM cluster.
+8. Use CDM to import data from Oracle or OBS to the Elasticsearch cluster.

-9. After the data migration is complete, go to the Kibana console of the Elasticsearch or OpenSearch cluster again, and search for the imported data.
+9. After the data migration is complete, go to the Kibana console of the Elasticsearch cluster again, and search for the imported data.

 Run the following command to search for data.
 If the imported data is consistent with the source data, data importing is successful.